Altrient-C Liposomal Vitamin C

 Free delivery for orders over £30

-This is the form of vitamin C that I trialled for a story for the Times newspaper last year, with such impressive results.
-I saw improvements in the collagen levels (up 22.8%), hydration (up 30.2%) and elasticity (up 64.3%) in my skin.
+I trialled this for the Times with very impressive results – I saw a 22.8% improvement in the collagen levels, 30.2% in hydration and 64.3% in skin elasticity.
+I now take this every day.
 Here’s a link to my Altrient story on my blog...

 The right sort of high-strength vitamin C supplements can work wonders for the skin, improving its hydration, its elasticity and its ability to build collagen.
 This is a ‘liposomal’ supplement, where the vitamin C is encased in small fatty particles called liposomes, which get it safely through the stomach and into the gut, where 98 per cent of each 1,000mg dose is absorbed.